elixir-lang/elixir-lang.github.com/getting-started/module-attributes.markdown

 end
 ```

 Elixir promotes the use of markdown with heredocs to write readable documentation.
-Heredocs are multiline strings, they start and end with triple quotes, keeping the formatting of the inner text.
+Heredocs are multiline strings, they start and end with triple double-quotes, keeping the formatting of the inner text.
 We can access the documentation of any compiled module directly from IEx:

 ```bash
 $ elixirc math.ex